If you've ever passed a kidney stone, you know that kidney stone pain can be intense.

 For larger kidney stones, your doctor may prescribe:

-- Extracorporeal shock wave therapy.
-This non-invasive treatment sends shock waves through your skin to the kidney stone to break it up.
+- Extracorporeal shock wave therapy — A non-invasive treatment, also called lithotripsy, that sends shock waves through your skin to the kidney stone to break it up.
+During this procedure, the patient is under anesthesia but can go home after surgery.

-- Percutaneous nephrolithotomy.
-During this surgery, doctors make an incision in your back and use a tube-like instrument to remove larger stones.
+- Percutaneous nephrolithotomy — During this surgery, doctors make an incision in your back and use a tube-like instrument to remove larger stones.
+This surgery is performed while under anesthesia and a short hospital stay is expected.